One repo. One runner. Zero infrastructure.

 cron-state.json

-Per-skill execution metrics - status, success rate, last-run timestamp, quality score average. heartbeat and skill-health read this.
+Per-skill execution metrics - status, success rate, last-run timestamps, and last quality score. heartbeat and skill-health read this.
 It's the single source for "is the fleet healthy?"

 {